smastrom/vue-use-active-scroll/README.md

 <br />

-## Adjusting overlayHeight targets' margin
+## Setting scroll-margin-top for fixed headers

 You might noticed that if you have a fixed header and defined an `overlayHeight`, once you click to scroll to a target it may be underneath the header.
 You must set `scroll-margin-top` to your targets: